-Dosing in pediatric patients should be on the basis of body surface area $(mg/m^2)$ .
-The recommended dose of imatinib for children with newly diagnosed Ph+ CML is 340 mg/m/day (not to exceed 600mg).
-Doses of 260 mg/m/day and 340 mg/m/day are recommended for children with chronic phase CML and advanced phase CML respectively, after failure of interferon-alpha therapy.
+Dosing in children should be on the basis of body surface area (mg/m^2) .
+The recommended dose of Imaccord for children with newly diagnosed Ph+ CML is 340 mg/m2/day (not to exceed 600mg).
+Doses of 260 mg/m2/day and 340 mg/m2/day are recommended for children with chronic phase CML and advanced phase CML respectively, after failure of interferonalpha therapy.
 However, the total daily dose in children should not exceed adult equivalent doses of 400 mg and 600 mg respectively.
 Treatment can be given as a once daily dose or alternatively the daily dose may be split into two administrations - one in the morning and one in the evening.
 The dose recommendation is currently based on a small number of paediatric patients.
 There is no experience with the treatment of children below 2 years of age.